 If the scale problem is serious, fall applications applied during the first cool spell after full leaf drop should be considered.
 These oil sprays applied during the dormant season will also help control spider mite infestations, as they survive the winter on the bark.

-Chemical control of only the crawlers only can be achieved with malathion, permethrin, lambda cyhalothrin, or cypermethrin which are available in homeowner size packaging.
-If spider mites become a problem, a ½% horticultural oil spray will suppress them.
-Do not apply a horticultural oil spray within 2 weeks of a captan (fungicide) spray).
-See limitations and pesticide comments listed for peach tree borer control.
+Chemical control of only the crawlers only can be achieved with malathion, permethrin, lambda or gamma cyhalothrin, or cypermethrin.
+If spider mites become a problem, a 0.5% horticultural oil spray will suppress them.
+Do not apply a horticultural oil spray within 2 weeks of a captan (fungicide) spray.
 Table 1 has examples of insecticide brands and products.

 Additionally, sprays for controlling scale should be applied about April 9, June 25, August 25, and October 8 in the Savannah Valley and Pee Dee regions, and about May 1, July 1, and September 1 in the Piedmont.
 Do not spray insecticides during bloom.
-Do not apply malathion within 7 days of harvest, carbaryl within 3 days of harvest, and permethrin or lambda cyhalothrin within 14 days of harvest.
+Do not apply malathion within 7 days of harvest, and permethrin, or lambda or gamma cyhalothrin within 14 days of harvest.
+Do not apply Bonide Complete Fruit Tree Spray within 21 days of harvest..
 As with all pesticides, read and follow all label directions and precautions.

 Table 1.
 Insecticides for Peach Insect Pests.